 Exposure to hazardous materials from contaminated water bodies can harm both human and wildlife health.
 In particular, methylmercury is easily absorbed at unsafe levels.
 Methylmercury is readily absorbed from water and food, becoming increasingly concentrated as you move up the food chain.
 This process is called “bioaccumulation.”

-Concentrations of methylmercury in predatory fish (such as bass) and fish-eating wildlife (such as terns and eagles) can be one million-fold.
+Concentrations of methylmercury in predatory fish (such as bass) and fish-eating wildlife (such as terns and eagles) can increase one million-fold through bioaccumulation.
 In humans, concentrated mercury in the bloodstream is linked to nervous system and kidney damage [US Department of Health and Human Services, Agency for Toxic Substances and Disease Registry.
 Division of Toxicology.
 Public Health Statement Mercury CAS#: 7439-97-6.1999].
 It poses the greatest risk to children and pregnant women due to their sensitivity to mercury exposure.

 Water that drains from abandoned mines can be highly acidic, harming local waterways.
 Acidic mine drainage stresses plants and animals, alters chemical properties and natural reactions, and quickly dissolves metals.
 Some metals, such as nickel, are directly toxic to organisms.

-Our Westside Brownfields Coalition Assessment Project will develop an area-wide plan for cleaning up mine-scarred brownfields
+Our Westside Brownfields Coalition Assessment Project has developed an area-wide plan for cleaning up mine-scarred brownfields

 While cleaning up mine-scarred brownfields is incredibly important, it is also quite challenging.
 Various federal, state, and local land management agencies are tasked with cleaning up brownfield sites on public lands.
 But few incentives exist for voluntary cleanup of contaminated sites on private lands.
 Furthermore, regulations guiding assessment and cleanup requirements are often inconsistent, unclear, and unenforceable.

 The Westside Sac IRWM Coordinating Committee received a grant under the U.S. Environmental Protection Agency (EPA) Brownfields Assessment Program to evaluate mine-scarred lands within the watershed and create an area-wide plan for mine-scarred brownfield cleanup.
-The overall schedule is as follows:
+The implementation schedule was as follows:

-Reducing contamination from our community’s mine-scarred lands will require site-specific solutions.
+Reducing contamination from our community’s mine-scarred lands requires site-specific solutions.
 Each site has its own unique set of conditions, land ownership, and available resources.
-The Brownfields Project Team will assess all the mine-scarred brownfield sites within the watershed, and evaluate them for potential cleanup based on a suite of relevant criteria.
-Check back here regularly for more information!
+The Brownfields Project Team has assessed all the mine-scarred brownfield sites within the watershed, and will continue to evaluate them for potential cleanup based on a suite of relevant criteria.